 The user must allow the third party application to use his data.

 The first step in setting up an OAuth 2.0 connection is to register/authorize OAuth 2.0 on the OAuth Provider.
-Once this step is accomplished, the user receives a “client id” and a “client secret” which work similarly as a pseudo password combination.
+Once this step is accomplished, the user receives a “client id” and a “client secret” which work similarly as a login/password combination.

 Then, the OAuth client can send a request for an authorization to a specified unique resource identifier (uri).
 In this request there are usually two parameters, which are the “client id”, and the “redirect_uri”.
 The redirect uri is the uri where the custom code for OAuth is located on the client side (where the provider will send the data).